 - Authored legislation to explore methods for encouraging more rental housing to become pet-friendly.

-- Urged the City Council to support state legislation providing increased local control over the designation of vicious dogs, designating shelter animals as the official “state pet,” and enhancing humane education in school curricula.
+- Urged the City Council to support state legislation providing increased local control over the designation of vicious dogs, designating shelter animals as the official “state pet,” restricting the use of exotic and wild animals in performances, and enhancing humane education in school curricula, amongst others.

 - Successfully advocated for enhanced protection of bobcats from commercial hunters by the State Fish and Wildlife Commission.

 - Worked with humane advocates and Animal Services to enhance animal shelter hot weather protocols and upgrade animal transport vehicles to better protect animals in heat waves.

 - Called for the U.S. Census to include a count of household pets.

 - Authored legislation offering a reward for apprehension of the perpetrator of a brutal killing of a small dog.

 - Authored legislation mandating cooperation between the Departments of Water and Power and Animal Services in identifying residences with dogs to enhance Animal Service's dog licensing efforts.

 - Called on the International Whaling Commission to reduce the hunting of any endangered whale species.